 Guns N’ Roses, Motorhead, Jimi Hendrix and Ozzy Osbourne all get the honor of having their likeness on slot machines.

 Does the musical enhancement improve the slot experience?
 Will it lead to a symphony of success?
+Are the games worth using your online casino bonus on?
 Here’s my experience.

 *Games were played on a demo version to get a full experience of what they have to offer.